The Power of Common Sense

 Let’s go back to Ranger Rick.
 In situations like that where the protocol seems so antiquated, unfriendly, and backwards, we tend to react because we don’t do things as they were done in the past; we live our lives now, in today’s modern and convenient world.

 I am sure that this particular park ranger went home feeling great.
-He probably congratulated himself on keeping the world safe from those wanting to take advantage of the great state parks system.
+He probably congratulated himself on keeping the world safe from those wanting to take advantage of the great Texas park system.
 He may have even had the support of his superiors who would have congratulated him on enforcing an established policy with someone who was trying to “break a rule”.

-I left feeling like the policy was inane and upheld in a remarkably limiting way.
-It felt like I had been forced to jump through antiquated hoops and pushed to do something totally stupid, and I lost precious time with my kids as a result.
+I left feeling like the policy was inane and enforced in a remarkably limiting way.
+It felt like I had been forced to jump through stupid hoops and pushed to do something totally illogical, and I lost precious time with my kids as a result.

 I also left feeling like they’d missed an opportunity from a business standpoint.
 I would have happily bought a daily pass online for 10 times what they wanted, or paid a convenience fee or penalty in exchange for my time.
 I had good cell coverage and could be on the web, and they could have had a credit card app for phones or a lock box at this location.
 If this was going to be an “on your honor” program, the park ranger could have allowed me to go after the fact, or accepted the cash and put it in the box the next time he drove by.
 The point is: there were simple solutions that were not on the table, and the whole interaction was ultimately frustrating.